JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ![whoami shows the application is running as root](./img/whoamiroot.png)

 This is not a good practise.
-So lets add a group and a user to the Dockerfile and run the app with lower user privileges.
+So let's add a group and a user to the Dockerfile and run the app with lower user privileges.

 ```dockerfile
 # Use an official Python runtime as a parent image